-There are a number of risk factors associated with the onset and management of chronic musculoskeletal conditions that cause persistent pain.
-These include age, obesity, physical inactivity ar co-morbidities such as cardiovascular disease and mental health conditions.
+There are several risk factors associated with the onset and management of chronic musculoskeletal conditions that cause persistent pain.
+These include age, obesity, physical inactivity, smoking and co-morbidities such as cardiovascular disease and mental health conditions.
 Persistent pain is also more likely to be experienced by people in low socioeconomic groups.

 Due to the complex nature of persistent pain, it is often unclear whether persistent pain is the cause or the result of socioeconomic disadvantage.
 In the Gold Coast PHN region, there is a relatively older age profile compared to the national average, which could indicate that levels of persistent pain could increase in the region in the coming years.
-This number can be increased by the region that was used in the past reporting period.

 Persistent pain has a significant negative effect on quality of life and contributes to wide economic costs.
-Financial modelling conducted in 20075 estimated that the total cost of persistent pain was \$10,846 per person with chronic pain.
+Financial modelling conducted in 2007 estimated that the total cost of persistent pain was \$10,846 per person with chronic pain.
 It is reasonable to assume these costs have increased over the last decade due to the increase in the average age of the population.
-Around 20% of costs impact the health system, including inpatient or outpatient hospital services, primary care, pharmaceuticals and residential aged care.
+Around 20% of costs impact the health system, including inpatient or outpatient hospital services, primary care, pharmaceuticals, and residential aged care 6.

 Over half of the cost of chronic pain is borne by individuals and their families and friends, with loss of productivity being a significant contributory factor.
-Over 90% of people with severe or very severe pain report some level of interference with the ability to work in both paid employment and housework.
+Over 90% of people with severe pain report some level of interference with the ability to work in both paid employment and housework.

-Rates of paid employment for people with arthritis and other musculoskeletal conditions are 3.5% lower than the general population4.
+Rates of paid employment for people with arthritis and other musculoskeletal conditions are 3.5% lower than the general population.
 Back pain and arthritis are the most common causes for people aged 45-64 years to leave the workforce, accounting for around 40% of forced retirements.